 Cornstarch, sometimes known as corn flour, is a white powder made from the dried and ground endosperm of corn.
 It’s most commonly used as a thickening agent in sauces, gravy, soups, puddings, and pie fillings because its starch molecules swell and gelatinize when heated, thereby thickening whatever it’s added to.
-But if you don’t have cornstarch to hand, you might be wondering what is a suitable substitute for cornstarch?
+But if you don’t have cornstarch to hand, you might be wondering what could be suitable substitutes for cornstarch?

 Arrowroot powder, also known as arrowroot starch or flour, is made from dried and ground arrowroot tuber.
 It’s best used to thicken sauces and gravies.
 Just be sure to add it soon before serving, as it doesn’t hold its thickening power for an extended period of time.
 Substitute one tablespoon of arrowroot powder for one tablespoon of cornstarch.